dakush/tube-lml/CONTRIBUTING.md

 ## Code of Conduct

-Please note that this project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+This project does not have a written code of conduct.
+Be nice to each other!
+If you need further instructions ask your parents or the Dalai Lama. ;-)

 ## Thank you